 First, Test Your Water Chemistry

-Before you go adding a bunch of chemicals to your pool water, you need to test your water to get accurate measurements of your current alkalinity level.
-Read our guide on testing your pool water with a testing kit to learn how to do it effectively.
+Before you go add a bunch of chemicals to your pool water, you need to test your water to get accurate measurements of your current alkalinity level.
+Read my guide on testing your pool water with a testing kit to learn how to do it effectively.

 Once you have your reading, you’ll know whether your alkalinity level is too high (above 120 ppm) or too low (below 80 ppm).
 To raise your alkalinity levels, you’ll add sodium bicarbonate (baking soda) to your pool water.
 To lower it, you’ll use muriatic acid or sodium bisulfate.
 I know what you’re thinking…baking soda?
 Yep, there are also other household products you can use to clean your pool.

 In order to know how much of either substance to dissolve in your pool, you need to first calculate your pool’s total water volume.
 Use my calculator below to figure it out.